devsrealm/wysiwyg-advanced/README.md

 Compatible with ClassicPress 1.x.x.
 It should also continue to work on WordPress 4.9.x installations without any problem.
 PHP 7.3 ready.

 # Contributing
 If you find an error, please submit an issue.
 If you can fix it, please submit a pull request.
-Note that this plugin is not planned for further development, so feature requests
+Note that this plugin is not planned for further development.
+Critical bugs and security issues will be addressed, if they arise, but the plugin isn't planned for feature development.

 # Screenshot
 ![Screenshot](screenshot.png)